-Well, whether you’re travelling abroad or heading out on a multi-day backpacking trip, it’s vital to stay hydrated.
-The same applies if you’re planning a canoeing adventure, going hiking or even trail running.
+Whether you’re travelling abroad or heading out on a multi-day backpacking trip, it’s vital to stay hydrated.
+The same applies if you’re planning a canoeing adventure, going for a day hike or even trail running.
 And if you’re unlikely to have access to clean drinking water, filtering or purifying your water makes a lot of sense.
 It certainly beats having to lug around litres of fresh water in bottles or hydration bladders.
 Using a filter is also a lot safer than drinking straight from water sources.
 After all, even if that gurgling mountain stream looks clean, it’s impossible to tell whether it is safe to drink simply by looking at it.

 A wide range of treatment systems can be used to make water safe.
 These work in various different ways to get rid of some or all of the five types of contaminants that can affect water sources.
 The big five are:

 Turbidity – muddy, thick or cloudy water, caused by sand, mud, silt or other particles floating in the water

 Parasites – tapeworms and stuff, but also disease-causing protozoa such as Cryptosporidium and Giardia